In Vitro ADME Pharmacology

 - Metabolic stability in hepatocytes

-Potential drug-drug interactions between metabolizing enzymes and investigational drugs are usually assessed during the optimisation process.
+Potential drug-drug interactions between metabolising enzymes and investigational drugs are usually assessed during the optimisation process.

 The contribution of a specific metabolizing enzyme to an investigational drug’s clearance is considered significant if the enzyme is responsible for > 25% of the drug’s elimination.
-It is recommended that phenotyping studies and CYP induction tests are conducted during candidate selection to investigate detrimental interactions between metabolizing enzymes and lead candidates.
+It is recommended that phenotyping studies and CYP induction tests are conducted during candidate selection, or earlier where a particular liability is suspected, to investigate detrimental interactions.

-With access to some of the most sensitive UPLC-MS instruments in the market, such as the Waters Xevo-G2-XS QToF and the Sciex 5500 Qtrap, analysis of bile, faeces or urine samples as well as tissue can be performed to quantify compound and metabolites levels.
+With access to some of the most sensitive UPLC-MS instruments in the industry, such as 3 Sciex 5500 Qtrap and 3 Q Exactive Focus, analysis of bile, faeces or urine samples as well as tissue can be performed to quantify compound and metabolite levels.